 MSU carried over its first period shots on goal struggles from Friday night’s 4-2 loss to Penn State to begin the series.
 The Spartans, who accumulated just two shots on net in the first frame of Friday’s loss, recorded a mere four shots in the first period Saturday.

-11:18 into the first period, the Nittany Lions got on the board first with a goal by Penn State's Nate
+11:18 into the first period, the Nittany Lions got on the board first with a goal by Penn State's Nate Sucese.

 Senior forward and captain David Goodwin made a pass near the right circle to Sucese, who was close to the goal crease.

 On the Nittany Lions first power play of the night, Penn State capitalized, scoring its second goal of the game.
 Sophomore forward Brennan Sanford was called for interference, and 1:23 left in the power play for Penn State, Vince Pedrie made a pass near the right circle to Erik Autio.
 Autio faked a slap shot and then passed to Denis Smirnov.
 Smirnov took the puck and skated near the top of the right circle, where his wrist shot would sail by Minney for the power-play goal.

 The Nittany Lions continued to pile onto their lead before the conclusion of the first period on a 4-on-4 opportunity.